joeysteele2001/language-of-music/README.md

 Project Studio Technology group project.

+## Running the Project

+This project contains a frontend run with NPM and a backend run with Python.
+To start the project, you will need two terminals open.
+Point both terminals to this directory.

+Run the following commands in the first terminal:

+1. `cd app`
+2. `python3 -m flask run`

+In the second terminal:

+1. `cd app`
+2. `npm start`

+If this is your first time running the app, you may need to install dependencies with NPM and Pip.

 ## Git and GitHub Workflow

 To add, remove, or change any code, do these things: